eighthjouster/jscause/Documentation.md

 This is fine as long as both sites use different ports.

-### JSCause says a file does not exist, but I can see it in the file system
+### JSCause says a file does not exist, but I can see it in the file system.
+Why?

 It may be a broken symlink that doesn't point to a valid file anymore.
+Also, check the spelling and the case-sensitivity.
+For example, if your file is named `newPage.jscp`, make sure you're typing it as is in the web client; `NEWPAGE.JSCP`, `newpage.jscp`, `NewPage.jscp`, etc, won't work.

+Also, for now, whenever you add a new file, or rename/move it, restart JSCause so it picks it up.
+And make sure that it's stored inside the `website` directory.

+### My question is not answered here.

+Check out more [Frequently Asked Questions](https://jscause.org/faq.html) in our dedicated page.

 ## List of common errors and warnings reported by JSCause